msainz/Redis.jl/README.md

     # many more to come...

-`[lists, sets, hashes]` implemented at the moment for this 3 the docs are the tests, will update later on
+Please refer to `test/test_{lists, sets, hashes}.jl` for documentation on list, set, and hash operations.